AlienHeadWars/repo-slice/README.md

 ### Arguments

-*(This section will use a table to detail all command-line flags, their purpose, and whether they are required, as per rule:styleguide:tables:20250720-001550-009).*
+*(This section will use a table to detail all command-line flags, their purpose, and whether they are required, as per rule:styleguide:tables).*

 ### Exit Codes

-*(This section will formally document the tool's exit codes to aid in scripting and debugging, as per rule:styleguide:formal-syntax:20250720-001550-014).*
+*(This section will formally document the tool's exit codes to aid in scripting and debugging, as per rule:styleguide:formal-syntax).*

 ## Contributing